 In 2014, the gallery opened an 8,000 square foot second space two blocks away at 88 Eldridge Street, above a parking garage, to focus on staging large-scale exhibitions.

-We represent mostly New York-based artists such as Rey Akdogan, Liz Deschenes, Rochelle Goldberg, Sam Lewitt, R. H. Quaytman, Eileen Quinlan, Raha Raissnia, Jimmy Raskin, Blake Rayne, and Pieter Schoolwerth.
-The gallery also works with West Coast and international artists such as Gareth James, Aaron Flint Jamison, Scott Lyall, Jean-Luc Moulène, Florian Pumhösl and Pamela Rosenkranz.
-In 2016, we started representing the films of Jean-Marie Straub and Danièle Huillet.
+We represent New York-based artists such as Rey Akdogan, Alexander Carver, Liz Deschenes, Rochelle Goldberg, Tishan Hsu, Sam Lewitt, Dana Lok, K.R.M.
+Mooney, Paul Pagk, R. H. Quaytman, Eileen Quinlan, Raha Raissnia, Jimmy Raskin, and Blake Rayne.
+The gallery also works with West Coast and international artists such as Flint Jamison, Scott Lyall, Jean-Luc Moulène, Florian Pumhösl and Pamela Rosenkranz.
+In 2016, we began representing the films of Jean-Marie Straub and Danièle Huillet and the estate of Waclaw Szpakowski.

-Participation in international art fairs, such as Art Basel, Art Basel Miami Beach, Frieze London and New York as well as FIAC Paris, is also part of the gallery’s yearly schedule.
+Participation in international art fairs, such as Art Basel, Art Basel Miami Beach, Art Basel Hong Kong, Frieze New York and Los Angeles as well as Paris+ par Art Basel, is also part of the gallery’s yearly schedule.